ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/OrthofinderSynteny_Update.md

 ### Paste in the remaining Circos files and run Circos!
 ```

 #Essentially you can copy and paste the four files listed below: circos.conf, ticks.conf, bands.conf, and ideogram.conf.
-However, not every genome is the same size as an E.coli genome, so a few things can be changed.
+However, not every genome is the same size as an abalone genome, so a few things can be changed.
 1. In ideogram.conf you can change "radius           = 0.84r".
 This will alter how far out your scaffold names will display
 2. In circos.conf you can change "chromosomes_units = 100000" to a larger or smaller number to shrink or enlarge how the chromosomes display
 3. In ticks.conf you can change "multiplier       = 1e-5" to decide how often to label your ticks in your circos chart.